 By the time Thanksgiving has rolled around, a big percentage of C’s have already finished their Christmas shopping.
-That means that the bulk of the Black Friday shopping for C personality types involve looking for just ONE special item they’re looking to score, and they’ve done hours of research to find the best deal out there.
+That means that the bulk of the Black Friday shopping for C personality types involves looking for just ONE special item they’re hoping to score, and they’ve done hours of research to find the best deal out there.

 Black Friday shoppers with a C personality type have a plan of attack for Black Friday that involves a list of where to go and when to get there.
-They’ve packed a backpack full of the essentials to get them through the day: Water, store map, power bar.
-They’ve downloaded a special Black Friday app for their phone that will give them real-time updates on the availability and location of special deals.
+They’ve packed a backpack full of the essentials to get them through the day: water, store map, power bar.
+They’ve downloaded a special Black Friday app on their phone that will give them real-time updates on the availability and location of special deals.
 They have limited patience for lingering or browsing.
-There’s a plan.
-Their focus is clear, and their strategy is brilliantly efficient.
+There’s a plan, their focus is clear, and their strategy is brilliantly efficient.

-For more information about your shopping style during the holidays check out the Holiday Shopping blog!
+For more information about your shopping style during the holidays, check out the Holiday Shopping: For Each Personality Style blog!